John is a historian and researcher interested in the relation between war and society.

-Conceptually, the terms “total war” in contrast to “limited war” are imprecisely defined and the subject of significant debate among security analysts, historians, and military professionals.
+Conceptually, the term “total war” in contrast to “limited war” is imprecisely defined and the subject of significant debate among security analysts, historians, and military professionals.
 Yet these terms are also frequently utilised in conversations about military history and contemporary military operations.

 Despite this lack of clarity, historians, military leaders, and policymakers have made, and continue to make use of these terms for the purposes of dividing history into eras of total war and limited war, and also as a means for advocating total war as an ideal form of conflict.

 While utilised almost exclusively in the modern era, the characterization of "total war" has been employed descriptively to wars in the nineteenth and twentieth century.
 The aspects and traits of such warfare, however, are not unique to the modern era and can be applied from antiquity up through the early modern era.

 This short article will unpack the term and consider the modern applications in the past 300 years.